dmsynck/AutoIt_Scripts/README.md

-# Script_Samples
+# AutoIt_Scripts
-A place to showcase some of my scripts
+A place to showcase some of my AutoIt scripts